 Sugar vs. Artificial Sweetener

 This is a question I’m asked all the time, by people with and without diabetes.
 Recently, a study was done to try to figure out the answer for the average person who does not have diabetes.
 Researchers used two very long-running trials that followed a combined total of about 115,000 people.
 Study participants were asked detailed questions about their eating habits numerous times over a period of years, and they were also followed for years afterward.
-Researchers determined that two or more sugary beverages consumed in a day increased a person’s risk of death by heart disease.
-They also found that the more sugary beverages people drank, the higher the risk of death by heart disease.
+Researchers have determined that two or more sugary beverages consumed in a day increases a person’s risk of death by heart disease.
+It’s also been determined that the more sugary beverages people drink, the higher their risk of death by heart disease.

 Does this mean that sugary beverages cause heart disease?
 Not exactly.
 People who drink sugary beverages are more likely to have other not-so-healthy habits, like smoking or choosing not to exercise.
 Just because sugary drinks are associated with heart disease doesn’t mean that sugary drinks cause heart disease.
 So, what then?
 We know for sure that there’s nothing good for us in sugary drinks, so there’s no good reason to drink them.
 (I know what some of you are thinking, “except for the taste!”)
 We also know that they may be a cause of heart disease.
 So it makes perfect sense to me that we want to avoid drinking sugary beverages.

 Some people worry that artificial sweeteners are going to cause them problems down the road.
 At this time, we don’t have any evidence to say that artificially sweetened drinks are associated with poor outcomes like heart disease or cancer.
+We do know that consumption of artificial sweeteners is associated with higher weight.
 So, we can only make the best choice that we can make today.
 For me, as a person without diabetes, that comes down to drinking my tea completely unsweetened and my coffee chock full of stevia.
 Let’s face it, I’m addicted to my morning caffeine, but I really don’t like the taste of black coffee.
 I choose stevia because it is found in nature.
-Sucralose, aspartame, & sachharrine are man-made.
+Sucralose, aspartame, & saccharine are man-made.
 That doesn’t make them necessarily bad, but it does make me choose stevia instead.

 What should you choose if you have diabetes?